scott-robotics/git-external/README.markdown

 # git-external

-Intends to provide an alternative to git-submodules but without being attached to an specific commit
+Intends to provide an alternative to git-submodules but without being attached to an specific commit.
+There is still an option to specify a particular commit if necessary.

 ## Requirements